How to Manage Stress to Protect your Immune System

 Should you be worried about being stressed?

 Are you feeling stressed out and struggling to cope and then feeling worried because you are too stressed?
 Most of us can feel stressed at some time in our life but it seems to be at epidemic levels!
 In today's fast paced, changing world we can even start to think that feeling stressed is a normal state of being.
-After all there is so much to worry about from the struggles of day to day living to Climate Change and now Corona Virus too!
+After all there is so much to worry about from the struggles of day to day living to Climate Change and a Pandemic!
 Who wouldn't be stressed?

 Stress can also cause you to lose the ability to think rationally.

 What are the dangers of too much stress?

 Too much stress can lower your immune system and be very damaging to your health and well-being in many ways.
 It can cause headache or migraine, high blood pressure, chest pain, sleep issues and affect your digestive system.
 Chronic stress has even been linked to asthma, heart attack and strokes.
 It can also lead to emotional problems such as anxiety, panic attacks, depression and relationship issues.

 If all this wasn't bad enough, the way in which you respond to the stress can also be a problem.
 Many people turn to unhealthy habits to make then feel better in the short term such as comfort eating, drinking too much alcohol, smoking, using drugs, gambling, spending too much but things can quickly get out of hand if you don't take positive steps to manage your stress levels.